In this article, we will discuss about the oracle Select Any Table Privilege.

 2.1.
 Grant Select Any Table Privilege

-The following SQl query shows how to Grant Select Any Table privilege to a user.
+The following SQl query shows how to Grant Select Any Table to user.

 GRANT SELECT ANY TABLE TO USERNAME;